Lavinia Miloșovici: Senior career

-She delivered a dominant performance at the 1994 Team Worlds where she easily won the individual all around points tally with an astounding 39.500 point total, an average score of 9.875 over the 4 events, and led Romania to an emphatic victory.
-A performance which had she duplicated it at the individual worlds in Brisbane would have easily won her the All Around and likely several event golds.
-She also received the highest score of the quadrennium at this meet with a 9.950 on Floor exercise.
-At the 1995 Sabae World Championships, she captured the all around bronze, although she was in tears after the competition as she realized this was likely her last realistic shot at a major all around title.
+She delivered a dominant performance at the 1994 Team Worlds, where she easily won the individual all-around points tally with 39.500 points, an average score of 9.875 over the four events, and led Romania to an emphatic victory.
+She also received the highest score of the quadrennium at this meet with a 9.950 on the floor exercise.

+At the 1995 Sabae World Championships, she captured the all-around bronze.
+She was in tears after the competition, as she realized this was likely her last realistic shot at a major all-around title.
 At this point she was affected by growth spurt, and overshadowed by younger teammates Gina Gogean and Simona Amânar.
-The only event final she qualified for due to the 2 per country rule was the uneven bars, despite being the fourth highest qualifier on floor (Amanar and Gogean were the top two qualifiers).
+The only event final she qualified for due to the two-gymnasts-per-country rule was the uneven bars, despite being the fourth highest qualifier on floor (Amânar and Gogean were the top two qualifiers).

 Miloșovici won the bronze medal on floor at the 1996 World Championships, before winning the team and floor gold medals at the European Championships.
 She also finished third in the all around.
 Miloșovici led the Romanian team to a bronze at the 1996 Olympics, in spite of a spate of injuries that left the squad depleted of several key gymnasts and forced them to compete with only six athletes instead of seven.
 Milosovici had the rare opportunity to improve upon her third place all around finish in Barcelona; with her consistency and competitors' mistakes, she was tied for the bronze with Amanar, and became the first gymnast since Nadia Comăneci to medal in the all around at consecutive Olympics.
 This also marked her fourth all-around medal in World and Olympic competition, a feat since equalled only by Svetlana Khorkina, Aliya Mustafina and Simone Biles.
 Interestingly, whilst Milosovici won the all around bronze medal at the 1995 Worlds, 1996 European and 1996 Olympics, Lilia Pokdopayeva was the gold medalist in all three finals.
 In her last competition, Milosovici finished eighth in the uneven bars final.
 She originally qualified for the beam final, but was replaced by her teammate Alexandra Marinescu.

-Overall, she won a total of 26 Olympic, World and European medals in her career, with 11 of them gold.
+Overall, Miloșovici won a total of 26 Olympic, World and European medals in her career, including 11 gold medals.
 She is currently ranked fifth in terms of the total number of medals won at the World Championships, behind Simone Biles, Svetlana Khorkina, Gina Gogean and Larisa Latynina.
-She is also one of the only 10 female gymnasts to have medalled in all six events at the World Championships.
+She is also one of only 10 female gymnasts to have medalled in all six events at the World Championships.